samba-team/samba/source/lib/ldb/README_gcov.txt

      make -sf Makefile.ldb clean all test-tdb gcov

-Note that you should not expect 100% coverage, as some error paths (such as memory allocation failures) are verr hard to trigger.
+Note that you should not expect 100% coverage, as some error paths (such as memory allocation failures) are very hard to trigger.
 There are ways of working around this, but they are quite tricky (they involve allocation wrappers that "fork and fail on malloc").